Best Time to Dive Komodo 2026

 How much does diving in Komodo cost per day?

-Quick estimate for your trip budget.
+Quick estimate for your trip.
 Adjust to your travel style.
-Park fees are not included (they vary and are handled separately).
+Park fees (~300,000 IDR/diver/day) are never included — they're paid in cash on site.

-Tell us your travel window + certification level, and we’ll suggest the best zones and dive plan (and what to expect that week).
+Share your travel window + certification level.
+We'll suggest the best zones, itinerary and what to expect that week.

 WhatsApp: +62 811-3823-490

-Labuan Bajo, Flores — gateway to Komodo National Park
+Labuan Bajo, Flores — Komodo National Park gateway

-Reminder: Park fees are never included in displayed prices
+Park fees (~300k IDR/diver/day) not included in displayed prices

 Quick Advice